 We see here that the unqualified term “The Self” is to be used only when referring to the Higher Self, which is Atman, a Sanskrit word which can also be written as Atma, and which literally means “Self.”
 This is also the sense in which the phrase “The Self” is used in Hinduism, notably in the Upanishads.

-It also becomes apparent that very few of us actually have the Spiritual or Divine Ego as of yet.
+It also becomes apparent, from the above, that very few of us actually have the Spiritual or Divine Ego as of yet.
 The Spiritual Ego, also called the Divine Ego, is something which only comes into being when Manas is “merged into one with Buddhi” or – from the perspective of Buddhi – when it is “in close union with Manas, the mind-principle, without which it is no EGO at all, but only the Atmic Vehicle.”

 On p.
 159 of “The Key to Theosophy” she says, “For “Taijasi” means the radiant, and Manas, becoming radiant in consequence of its union with Buddhi, and being, so to speak, merged into it, is identified with the latter; the trinity has become one; and, as the element of Buddhi is the highest, it becomes Buddhi-Taijasi.
 In short, it is the human soul illuminated by the radiance of the divine soul, the human reason lit by the light of the Spirit or Divine SELF-CONSCIOUSNESS.”